umontreal-simul/latnetbuilder/README.md

 These include the executable `latbuilder` program, library and documentation, together with the optional web interface.

-The binary distribution packages have the following directory structure:
+The binary distribution packages, under the `latbuilder` base directory, have the following directory structure:

-* `bin`: contains the executable `labuilder` program;
+* `bin`: contains the executable `latbuilder` program;
 * `include`: contains the C++ header files necessary to use the Lattice Builder library;
 * `lib`: contains the binary Lattice Builder library;